MarkusEicher/get2learnthis/README.md

 ## Documentation

 The documentation of this project is available at the project website via GitHub Pages.
-Currently this site is not useful but I will do my best to bring it online asap.
+Currently this site is not useful but we will do our best to bring it online asap.
 We are currently looking for a decentralized home for our opensource projects.
-Especially the discussion and documentation part shall be transformed to a

 https://markuseicher.com/get2learnthis/